Boundary Waters Canoe Area Wilderness Closed For 1 Week Due To Wildfires

 Permit holders and outfitters have been notified and permits have been canceled through Aug.
 27. They will be fully reimbursed.

+“We do not make decisions like this lightly,” said Joanna Gilkeson, an official with the U.S. Forest Service – Superior National Forest.
+“We want people to be safe.
+We don’t want anyone to get trapped in there.
+We are concerned.”

-The John Elk Fire, in the southeast corner of the in the BWCA grew from 3 acres to 1600 acres on Friday.
+The John Elk Fire, in the southeast corner of the BWCA, grew from three acres to 1600 acres on Friday.
 Crews are not able to reach the fire on the ground because it is difficult to access, but aircrafts continue to drop water on the fire to limit spread.

-The Whelp Fire, 4 miles north of Sawbill Lake, expanded from 30 acres to 80 acres on Friday.
-Crews are also responding to additional fires in the west, and monitoring others in Canada.
+The Whelp Fire, four miles north of Sawbill Lake, expanded from 30 acres to 80 acres on Friday.
+Crews are also responding to additional fires in the west and monitoring others in Canada.

 As of Saturday morning, officials say the fire was 0% contained, and they anticipate continued fire growth especially to the southeast.

+Dr. Laalitha Surapaneni, an assistant professor at the University of Minnesota Medical School, says to take caution though when traveling because of the smoke from the wildfires.

+“Limiting exposure to bad-quality air is always the first piece of advice I give so whether that means limiting travel up north is for people going up there to decide,” she said.

-Crews were out trying to create anchor points on the southern edge of the fire on Friday, though winds from the southeast challenged their progress to the east.
+Crews were out trying to create anchor points on the southern edge of the fire on Friday, though winds from the southeast challenged their progress.

 The fire also headed towards Highway 2, and crews spent time protecting structures along the roads.
 Officials say no buildings were lost.
 The most activity was in the north, as the fire jumped across Highway 2, heading northwest towards Jackpot Lake.